Deadlights (American band)

-The Deadlights were an American short-lived alternative metal band from Long Beach, California, United States.
+The Deadlights were a short-lived American alternative metal band from Long Beach, California, United States.
 The band's most notable achievement was playing the second stage at Ozzfest 2000.

 The band released one self-titled album on February 22, 2000.
 The first four tracks ("Bitter", "Amplifier", "Nothing" and "Sweet Oblivion") were released as promotional singles to radio and there was a low-budget video shot for the track "Junk".

 Breakup

 In early 2001, a message was posted on the band's official web site by frontman Duke.

 "Peace to Jim, Jerry and Billy, and much respect goes out to them and whatever they do.
 As for me, I would like to finally thank all you fans who stuck by us, and continue to show your support for what we were trying to do.
 It's unfortunate that conditions that we had to face as a band made it impossible for us to keep making music together, but oh well, fuck everyone.
 As for shit talkers, you can all suck a fat dick.
 I never gave a fuck about being a rock star, I just wanted to fuck shit up any way I could and will continue to do that.
 Besides, jealousy will get you nowhere.
 The real sick motherfuckers know who you are.
 I'm putting together a new thing, which like everything I've ever done, will be a progression of what I've always been trying to do, which is fuck with your heads any way I can.
 We all know the record business sucks, but you can't kill what's already dead.
 DEADLIGHTS rule."